TypingWithBeako/Re_Zero/README.md

 ## 📋 Overview

-A web-based video player for Re:Zero anime's Openings, Endings, and Insert Songs.
+A web-based video player for Re:Zero's Openings, Endings, and Insert Songs.
 The core video logic is built with **pure HTML, CSS, and JavaScript**, enhanced with modern web technologies to provide a **smooth** and **vibrant** experience.

 ### ⚠️ Disclaimer